Leaving already?

 Webinars

 Webinars - either streams or pre-recorded - are used to talk about trends in the industry, your company’s future, and other things.
 You can, for example, do an expert panel to educate the audience about the thing that is directly related to your business or auxiliary one.
-The marketing agency can make a webinar on topics such as “How to build your brand identity from the ground up” for instance.
+The online marketing agency can make a webinar on topics such as “How to build your brand identity from the ground up” for instance.

 Now, besides being a marketing effort by itself (you effectively raise your brand awareness with a successful webinar), it is also a great way to generate leads that already demonstrated interest in engaging with you.